9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Motivating Professional Development

 Need some FREE editable planning charts to get started?
-Subscribe to our email list and pick up these FREE Elementary Music Yearly Planning Charts.
-They are 100% editable and are a valuable tool for all elementary music teachers.
+Subscribe to my email list and pick up these editable FREE Elementary Music Yearly Planning Charts.

 Create a Monthly Music Lesson Plan Framework

-Once you’ve created your yearly planning charts, the next step is to develop a more detailed monthly scope and sequence.
+Once you have yearly planning plan, the next step is to develop a more detailed monthly scope and sequence.
 Building a scope and sequence from scratch is a time-consuming task.

-These Monthly Music Literacy Scope and Sequence Planning Charts for grades K-5 start with a suggested scope and sequence.
-And, they’re also 100% editable.
-Modify each chart to fit your school schedule, your curriculum, and the skill levels of your students.
+These K-5 Monthly Music Literacy Scope and Sequence Planning Charts include a suggested scope and sequence.
+They’re 100% editable which makes it easy to modify each chart to match your school schedule, curriculum, and the skill levels of your students.

 Once you have your master plans in place, creating your detailed weekly and daily lesson plans during the school year will be much easier.
-You will reduce “lesson plan fatigue” and you will be a more efficient and effective teacher.
+You’ll reduce the “lesson plan fatigue.”

 Analyze Your Music Curriculum and Past Lesson Plans

 Take a little time to reflect on your lesson plans from the past couple of years.
-Keep in mind that the pandemic may still have altered your lessons and/or the degree of proficiency for each grade level.
 When you create your plans for the upcoming year you may need to make some adjustments.

 Think back to your past lessons and identify what worked well.
 Create a bank of successful lessons and resources so that you don’t overlook them in the future.
 If you have space, list (or hyperlink) them directly into your monthly Scope and Sequence Charts.